 Nevertheless, you’ll need to take stock of what fits within your business plan and budget.
 Aside from prominent tools like a good computer, you should also consider investing in specific software.
 The right tech stack will help with recruiting should you expand your consulting business or accounting to help you keep your numbers straight.

 5. Learn about marketing (website, social media, SEO)

 Regarding investments, one of your firsts should be on your IT consulting business’s website.
-Marketing is a critical pillar to building your small business, and in our digital world, it starts with having a fast, informative, and easily navigable website.
+Marketing is a critical pillar to building your small business, and in our digital world, it starts with having a fast, informative, and easily navigable website with a standout logo.

 From there, you can build out your efforts with awareness campaigns driven by social media marketing, email, and search engine optimization (SEO) to ensure your IT consulting business falls in front of the right eye.
 Plus, if you have the time, you can expand the reach of your website by learning how to start a blog and posting specialized content around your business' relevant topics.

 The internet is home to countless certified courses in digital marketing.
 There’s abundant material to teach you how to find and market to your audience organically.
 However, building a brand through earned media is a long game.

 You’ll need immediate results to pull the company card out again and invest in some paid ads (you can even try and make video ads if you feel up to it).
 A good blog and LinkedIn profile will pay dividends down the road, but augmenting them with creative advertisement design and direct marketing will get the ball rolling where referrals to clients haven’t already.